-Parameter Number of bits Description Time Stamp 6 UTC second when the report was generated (0-59, or 60 if time stamp is not available, which should also be the default value, or 62 if Electronic Position Fixing System operates in estimated (dead reckoning) mode, or 61 if positioning system is in manual input mode or 63 if the positioning system is inoperative).
-Blue sign 2 Indication if blue sign is set $0 = \text{not available} = \text{default}$, $1 = \text{no } 2 = \text{yes}$, $3 = \text{not used } 2$ Regional Bits 2 Reserved for definition by a competent regional authority.
+Parameter Number of bits Description Blue sign 2 Indication if blue sign is set 0 = not available = default, 1 = no 2 = yes, 3 = not used 2 Regional Bits 2 Reserved for definition by a competent regional authority.
 Should be set to zero, if not used for any regional application.
 Regional applications should not use zero.
 Spare 1 Not used.
 Should be set to zero.
 Reserved for future use RAIM Flag 1 RAIM (Receiver Autonomous Integrity Monitoring) flag of Electronic Position Fixing Device; 0 = RAIM not in use = default; 1 = RAIM in use) Communication State 19 See ITU-R M. 1371-1 table 15B 168 Occupies 1 slot

-^{1} knots should be calculated in km/h by external onboard equipment.
+1 knots should be calculated in km/h by external onboard equipment